08210 5 Incorrect Assumptions People Make About Training For An Ironman 700x394

 In conclusion, unless someone explicitly says they have either no interest in taking on such a challenge that is a half or full IRONMAN, I can easily dismantle the barriers they are putting in front of themselves.

-So if you have ever watched an IRONMAN race or jealously viewed a clubmates finisher medal, I would urge you to challenge your own limitations.
+So if you have ever watched a triathlon or jealously viewed a clubmates finisher medal, I would urge you to challenge your own limitations.

 Training Guide